MovingBlocks/Terasology/docs/Supported-Development-Workflows.md

 A 🧩 symbol in this document indicates an incomplete section.
 This is a wiki, please help here you can!

-If you have questions about what's needed or you want to someone to look over what you've written before you commit it, ask us in the `#logistics` channel of [[Discord|Home#communication]].
+If you have questions about what's needed or you want to someone to look over what you've written before you commit it, ask us in the `#logistics` channel of [Discord](./Home.md#joining-the-community--asking-for-help).

 # Engine, Subsystems, Facade